93v/dynatron/README.md

   // Merges the object into the DB entry
   // For each property a separate SET expression is serialized
   // As a second optional parameter can receive a boolean whether to apply only
-  // if the attribute does not exist and not overwrite a value bu accident .assign({ age: 35, type: "admin" }, true) // optional
+  // if the attribute does not exist and not overwrite a value by accident .assign({ age: 35, type: "admin" }, true) // optional

   // VERY IMPORTANT TO REMEMBER THAT WHEN USING THE add FUNCTION IF THE ENTRY